soumik2012/Google_Season_of_Documentation/README.md

 In 2020 moja global is completed 2 GSoD projects!
 Thanks to [Sneha](https://github.com/Tlazypanda) and [Anthony](https://github.com/Tonnix) for all their hard work.

-## Proposed Documentation Projects for 2021
+## Accepted Documentation Projects for 2021

-Please see our [project proposal](GSoD2021-moja-global-proposal.md).
-If you love docs please consider applying!
+We have selected Harsh Bardhan and Sarthak Kundra as our Technical Writers for 2021!
+You can see their project plan [here](https://github.com/moja-global/Google_Season_of_Documentation/blob/master/GSoD2021-moja-global-proposal.md).

 ## Interested in moja global even outside GSoD?